 To explain by example, lets have a look at the Model-View-Controller pattern, a common pattern in use on the web and a source of much confusion amongst aspiring developers.
 The Model-View-Controller pattern (abbr.
 MVC) is a general solution for decoupling domain logic from the user interface, resulting in much better maintainability for both.

 I got repeatedly annoyed today by what I consider typical behavior for Microsoft products.
-Windows has the option to perform automatic updates - and recommends to do so in the Security Center (no one wants to see red lights in their Security Center.
+And this was right after I got my PC disinfected from the leeching Sodinokibi Ransomware.
+Windows has the option to perform automatic updates – and recommends to do so in the Security Center (no one wants to see red lights in their Security Center.
 Does CODE RED mean anything to you?
 Also, everybody just LOVES updates.
-Unless it's from Adobe).
+Unless it’s from Adobe).
+One of the latest updates is a new tool for an easy to use robotic process automation improving efficiency and reducing costs.

 After automatic updates does its thing, it promptly suggests to restart the computer.
 Two options are given – Restart now and Restart later.
 What ‘Restart now’ does should be obvious, however ‘Restart later’ is apparently open to interpretation – as Windows will constantly remind you to restart every 10 minutes or so, and will forcibly restart the computer itself if left unattended.